1940

 The Jack Frye Training Center "Eagle Nest"

 Kirtland A.F.
-B. Albuquerque, N.M.
+B. Albuquerque New Mexico

-From 1941 on Jack was working 24/7 with his
+From 1941 forward Jack was working 24/7 with

-contemporaries toward the war effort.
+his contemporaries toward the war effort.
 This

 included committing all available TWA resources